alexaibio/teaching_content/drug_development/drug_development_intro.md

 For a drug-repurposing company it might be other way round.
 Since they are trying to re-purpose the existing drug they might start from a drug then go back to find a target affected by this drug and then proceed to another disease, that is an idea behind repurposing.

 ### Target
-After pinpointing a disease a target must be selected, that is where the real discovery process has actually started.
+After pinpointing the disease a target must be selected and that is where the real discovery process has actually started.
 Target is usually a protein or a gene, which might be targeted to affect biological process in a needed way.
 One might deside to look for completelly novel target or choose several existing targets from target databases and then try to find a novel drug for that target.
 Both of these method can be heavily augmented by artificial inteligence method, we will write about concrete methods in our futher posts.